dotnet/docs/docs/architecture/dapr-for-net-developers/observability.md

 ## Sample application: Dapr Traffic Control

-Because the Traffic Control sample application runs with Dapr, all telemetry as described in this chapter is available.
-If you run the application and open the Zipkin web front end, you can see end-to-end tracing.
-In figure 10-12 you can see an example:
+Because the Traffic Control sample application runs with Dapr, all the telemetry described in this chapter is available.
+If you run the application and open the Zipkin web front end, you'll see end-to-end tracing.
+Figure 10-12 shows an example:

 :::image type="content" source="./media/observability/traffic-control-zipkin.png" alt-text="Dapr output binding flow":::